About Internal Audit

 - Significant legislative or regulatory issues impacting the University are recognized and addressed properly.

-The scope of audit coverage is enterprise-wide and no function, activity, or unit of the University is exempt from audit and review.
-To provide for the independence of the internal auditing department, its staff report to the Director of Internal Audit, who reports administratively to the Financial Vice President and functionally to the board and audit committee.
+The scope of our audit coverage is enterprise-wide and no function, activity, or unit of the University is exempt.
+To provide for the independence of the internal auditing department, its staff report to the Director of Internal Audit, who reports administratively to the Financial Vice President and Treasurer and functionally to the Chair of the Finance and Audit Committee of the Board of Trustees.

 Internal Audit has the responsibility to: